High-Order Meshfree Surface Integration, Including Singular Integrands: Introduction

 Another possible solution is to use a standard quadrature method in the embedding space and discretize surface integrals using a regularization of the Dirac delta.
 Such approaches can be used with level-set methods (see \cite{engqu05}, for example) or when a closest-point representation is available \cite{kubli16}, and can be made high order with a suitable choice of regularization \cite{waldn99}.
 However, these techniques require increasingly expensive discretizations of a neighbourhood of the surface in the embedding space as the accuracy of the regularization is improved.
 Furthermore, an approximation of the signed distance function for the surface is needed, which may involve additional computation.
 These methods are also generally only suitable for differentiable closed surfaces for which a level set description is known, excluding surfaces with boundary.
 Moreover, for surfaces that are only piecewise-smooth, convergence is at a reduced rate.

 For meshfree methods, techniques that rely on knowing the exact integral of a class of functions (such as RBFs) on the domain are typically not available, since these exact integrals are often unknown.
 Meshfree integration on surface point clouds is therefore often limited to Monte Carlo methods, which have been employed for eigenfunction estimation using the weak form of differential operators \cite{harli23,yan23}.
 Even though the underlying meshfree interpolation technique used is high-order, Monte Carlo integration is not, which limits the overall rate of convergence.
 Monte Carlo integration also requires knowledge of the distribution from which a point cloud is sampled, which may not be available, and it may not be straightforward to sample points from a surface uniformly.
 If the points satisfy a minimum distance condition, so that no two points are too close together, a potential integration technique for non-uniform point clouds is to use local projections to the tangent plane and a triangulation to compute Voronoi cell areas (see \cite{luo09}), though this has a limited order of convergence.
-Existing high-order meshfree integration methods on surfaces are often restricted to specific surfaces where exact integrals of RBFs are known, such as the sphere \cite{kinde22}.
+Existing high-order meshfree integration methods on surfaces are often restricted to specific surfaces where exact integrals of RBFs are known, such as the sphere \cite{kinde22} or an explicit basis for a Hilbert space on the surface can be written down, as in Stein reproducing kernel methods from the statistics literature (see \cite{barp22}, for example).
 Reeger, Fornberg, and Watts \cite{reege16} have also introduced a high-order ($\O\b{h^{7}}$, where $h$ is the point spacing), RBF-based method for general closed surfaces that requires first obtaining a triangulation of the point cloud.
 This is essentially a hybrid approach between a meshfree and meshed method in that while a triangulation of the point cloud is required, a meshfree method is ultimately used to compute integrals on each surface patch projected to a triangle with high accuracy.
 A version for surfaces with boundary has also been developed \cite{reege18}.